Fears skydiving deaths linked to young jumpers imitating risky YouTube moves

-A parachuting industry boss wants standby rescue boats made mandatory for all beach landings after a British skydiver was blown out to sea to her death.
+A parachuting industry boss wants standby rescue boats made mandatory for all beach landings after a skydiver was blown out to sea to her death in Auckland.

 There are also growing concerns about impressionable young skydivers watching high-risk manoeuvres on YouTube then trying to imitate what they've seen during solo jumps, in some cases with fatal consequences.